Saad975/movement_vector/README.md

      python drone_controller.py
      ```

+6. **Run Tests with Pytest:**
+   - Execute the following command to run the tests:
+     ```bash
+     pytest
+     ```

+   Pytest will automatically discover and run all tests in the project.

-5. **Review Output:**
+6. **Review Output:**
-   - After running the project, the console will display real-time updates of the drone's movements.
+   - After running the tests, review the console output to ensure all tests pass without any errors.
-   - Look for any crash alerts or final landing messages in the console output.

 Feel free to reach out if you encounter any issues or have further questions.